Priverno

 It has a station of the Rome-Naples railway mainline.
 Nearby is the Monti Lepini chain.
 It was the birthplace of the canonist Reginald of Piperno.

 History

 Privernum is described by Livy as a flourishing Volscian site, which was conquered and destroyed by the Romans in the late 4th century BC.
 The Appian Way passed nearby.
 The town recovered under the Roman rule, but disappeared after the fall of the Western Roman Empire, probably destroyed by Saracen attacks.

+Researchers studying the concrete used in Privernum concluded that the use of quicklime made ancient Roman concrete more durable than its modern counterpart.

 It was later a minor center of the Papal States, to which it belonged until the capture of Rome in 1870.

 Main sights

 Nearby is the Abbey of Fossanova, which is where the town's patron saint, St. Thomas Aquinas died on 7 March 1274.